pxlit-projects/project-Su-zenGeurtsPXL-1/architecture/architecture.md

 - When commenting on a post, a message is send to the event bus for the `Post Service` to read.

 ###### Post Service
-- When listening to the event bus for messages from the `Review Service` and `Comment Service`, a notification is added for every message.
+- When listening to the event bus for messages from the `Review Service` and `Comment Service`, a update is added for every message.